The Utah Housing Market

 What about Utah’s demand for housing?
 Like most of the country, the demand for housing is high in Utah.
 What are some things that drive the demand side of housing in Utah?

 The “Silicon Slopes” And The Tech Boom In Utah

 Compared to other states of similar size, Utah’s economy has never particularly lagged or faced drastic underdevelopment.
 Even at the height of the 2007-2009 recession when Utah homeowners saw an estimated $25 billion loss in equity, we were able to weather the storm relatively unscathed.
 Not just unscathed, but healthier than ever.
-Even in the current face of economic uncertainty as world events become more uncertain and with waning Covid-19 issues, Utah’s unemployment rate was only 2.1 percent in February of 2022; less than half the national rate of 3.8%.
+Even in the current face of economic uncertainty as world events become more uncertain and with waning Covid-19 issues, Utah’s unemployment rate was only 2.4 percent in January of 2023; it is lower the national rate of 3.4%.

 But for a long time, very few people would have ever referred to Utah as an “innovation” state.
 In fact, it wasn’t what you’d call a national player on the economic stage at all.
 We may have some of the best ranked schools in the nation; but if you were to ask someone from New York or Los Angeles to name Utah’s single most significant export, you might find yourself waiting much longer than expected.